-If you’re lucky enough to have your elderly loved ones in your life, it’s a good idea to be clued up with a few different problems that may begin to affect them as time goes on.
+If you’re lucky enough to have your elderly loved ones in your life, it’s a good idea to be clued up with a few different health problems that affect the elderly.
 Sure, this isn’t something that many of us want to think about.
 It’s never nice thinking about the eventual decline in the health of people we care deeply about.

 Caring for those who have raised you on a more physical level can be an odd experience.
 You’re used to them having fussed over you for years, like fretting about outbreaks or rashes and showing concern if you have a little cough or a runny nose.
 Not to mention still wiping your cheek as an adult if you have somehow managed to get some food or a mark on it!